sunrise-stake/docs/docs/spending.md

 # Spending Yield

-The yield earned by the Sunrise Stake platform is spent on climate-positive projects.
+The yield earned by the third-party Stake Pools  is spent on climate-positive projects.

 The system that controls the spending of yield is called the [Yield Controller](https://github.com/sunrise-stake/yield-controller).

 The Yield Controller is responsible for: